-I then attended numerous well known courses and seminars around innovation and creativity and I found they all had one thing in common… they were all very inspirational and motivational, but they weren’t tangible.
-The leading consultants will come in and run an innovation project for you (and charge accordingly), and then they’re gone leaving creative culture exactly as it was before their arrival.
+I then attended numerous well-known courses and seminars around innovation and creativity, and I found they all had one thing in common: they were all very inspirational and motivational, but they weren’t tangible.
+The leading consultants would come in and run an innovation project for you (and charge accordingly), and then they’d leave the creative culture exactly the way they found it.
 The traditional ways of doing business are getting completely upended, and no one is giving companies a tangible toolkit that they can utilize throughout their organization.

-After decades of working with some of the most incredible people at Disney, and the planet for that matter, I received a bronze Jimminy Cricket statue in honour of my 30th anniversary.
+After decades of working with some of the most incredible people at Disney (and the planet for that matter) I received a bronze Jiminy Cricket statue in honor of my 30th anniversary.
 Reflecting on my career I thought to myself, if I could do what I’ve done for the most creative and innovative company in the world, I could surely go out and do that for everyone else.
-And so, I left to do just that.
+So, I left to do just that.

 The toolkit I have created is designed to be simple and straightforward for absolutely everyone in every industry to use.
 It includes not only motivational and inspirational moments, but also tangible, actionable tools that people can use to think differently and to truly innovate.
-I am very excited that I can now support other organizations to harness the inspiration that their own teams have, and to give them the practical tools they so desperately need to compete in a time of unprecedented disruption.
+I am very excited that I can now help other organizations harness their teams’ inspiration, and that I can give them the practical tools they so desperately need to compete in a time of unprecedented disruption.